n7down/Forge/README.md

 # Forge
-An API for Quadcopter components
+An API for the components that are used to build quadcopters

 ## Prerequisites
 - [Git](https://git-scm.com/)